-8. WHAT TO DO IF YOU ARE THE SUBJECT OF BULLYING, HARASSMENT OR DISCRIMINATION
+8. WHAT TO DO IF YOU ARE THE SUBJECT OF BULLYING, HARASSMENT, OR DISCRIMINATION

-This policy provides for both informal and formal resolution of complaints of bullying, harassment and discrimination.
-While the formal process is always available to victims of bullying, harassment and/or discrimination, we encourage members of this community to attempt to resolve such issues informally if it is appropriate to do so, as many situations can be successfully resolved in that way:
+This policy provides for both informal and formal resolution of complaints of bullying, harassment, and discrimination.
+While the formal process is always available to victims of bullying, harassment, and/or discrimination, we encourage members of this community to attempt to resolve such issues informally if it is appropriate to do so, as many situations can be successfully resolved in that way:

 (a) Informal Process

-Wherever possible, the person who believes they have been the subject of bullying and/or harassment and/or discrimination (the Complainant) is encouraged to speak with the person(s) they believe bullied or harassed or discriminated against them, to determine whether a mutually acceptable resolution may be found.
+Wherever possible, the person who believes they have been the subject of bullying, and/or harassment, and/or discrimination (the Complainant) is encouraged to speak with the person(s) they believe bullied or harassed or discriminated against them, to determine whether a mutually acceptable resolution may be found.
 In some cases this will not be practical or appropriate, particularly if the victim feels intimidated or otherwise threatened.

 At this stage, the Complainant may accept the Respondent's explanation and withdraw the informal complaint.
 The Complainant may also request that the Harassment Prevention Officer attempt to bring about a remedy sought by the Complainant, such as a meeting with the Respondent and the Harassment Prevention Officer, or an apology from the Respondent.
 The Harassment Prevention Officer will attempt to resolve the complaint informally through any means he or she considers appropriate in the circumstances, including mediation or negotiation.
-Informal resolutions of complaints may be reached in a variety of ways, including a letter to the Respondent from the Complainant; a meeting between the Respondent and Complainant, with or without the Harassment Prevention Officer; an apology from the Respondent to the Complainant, or voluntary attendance at counseling by the Respondent.
+Informal resolutions of complaints may be reached in a variety of ways, including a letter to the Respondent from the Complainant; a meeting between the Respondent and Complainant, with or without the Harassment Prevention Officer; an apology from the Respondent to the Complainant; or voluntary attendance at counselling by the Respondent.

-No record of an informal resolution will be entered into a staff, faculty or student file.
-The Harassment Prevention Officer shall make a confidential annual report to the College's Cabinet summarizing the nature and disposition of complaints received, and may, at his discretion, similarly provide a summary to the supervisor of any Respondents who are staff or faculty members of the College, or to the Dean of Students in the case of Respondents who are students.
+No record of an informal resolution will be entered into a staff, faculty, or student file.
+The Harassment Prevention Officer shall make a confidential annual report to the College's Cabinet summarizing the nature and disposition of complaints received, and may, at his or her discretion, similarly provide a summary to the supervisor of any Respondents who are staff or faculty members of the College, or to the Dean of Students in the case of Respondents who are students.